MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 Microsoft aligns with the [Green Software Foundation](https://greensoftware.foundation), responsible for creating the [Software Carbon Intensity](https://greensoftware.foundation/projects/software-carbon-intensity-sci-specification) (SCI) specification.

-To measure the carbon impact of an application, the SCI is calculated like this:
+To measure the carbon impact of an application, the GSF provided a scoring methodology called SCI, calculated as follows:

 ```SCI = ((E*I)+M) per R```